Digimon Fusion: Returning characters

+Different from Tai's Agumon, Marcus's Agumon is larger with bound red leather belts on his arms.
+Ending up in the real world, Agumon became Marcus's partner, calling him "boss" (兄貴, aniki).

+ShineGreymon (シャイングレイモン, ShainGureimon): Agumon's Mega Level, a Light-Dragon Digimon whose armor is made of Red Digizoid and fights with both accumulated solar energy and the GeoGrey Sword.
+ShineGreymon can assume Burst Mode (バーストモード, Bāsuto Mōdo).

 Release

 Digimon Xros Wars was first publicly revealed in the June 2010 issue of Shueisha's V Jump magazine, including the name of the series and brief descriptions of the series and several main characters.
 It was directed by Tetsuya Endo and written by Riku Sanjo.
-A number of staffs and voice actors for the anime were selected from those from Gegege no Kitarō (2007) and Hakaba Kitarō (2008), including Riku Sanjo and Minami Takayama.
+A number of staff and voice actors for the anime were selected from those from Gegege no Kitarō (2007) and Hakaba Kitarō (2008), including Riku Sanjo and Minami Takayama.
 A third season was decided suddenly, with Yukio Kaizawa as the main writer for the first episode.
 In order to retain the series' popularity, Mikey Kudo remained as a returning character, while Christopher and Nene were removed from the main cast.
 Instead, Ewan remained as a protagonist due to his character still needing growth.
 The series was the first to air in widescreen 16:9 and in HD 1080i, and aired on TV Asahi from July 6, 2010, to March 25, 2012.
 Crunchyroll began streaming the original Japanese version of the series outside of Japan, with English subtitles in November 2011.

 In September 2012, it was announced that Saban Brands had acquired licensing rights to the Digimon brand and secured global rights to localize Digimon Fusion outside Asia, with Marvista Entertainment handling international sales.
 Saban Brands contracted Studiopolis to dub the series into English and hiring Noam Kaniel to compose the music for the series.
 In February 2013, Saban Brands pre-sold the series to Nickelodeon in the United States where it began airing on September 7, 2013, before being moved to Nicktoons after three episodes, and later began airing on The CW's Vortexx programming block from January 25 to September 27, 2014.
 The first season became available for streaming on Netflix starting September 13, 2014, while the second season became available on March 8, 2016.

 In the United Kingdom, Saban Brands and Marvista Entertainment pre-sold the series to CITV in October 2013, and secured ITV Studios Global Entertainment as the exclusive UK licensing agent.
 The series premiered on CITV on February 24, 2014.
 YTV began airing the series on February 28, 2014.
 In the Philippines, it began airing on Yey! after the end of Digimon Frontier, but it ended on July 1, 2020 (due to ABS-CBN's franchise renewal controversy).